 Janet had to think on her feet.
 She grabbed the hose and left it trickling into the bathtub nearby, thinking that at the very least, the goats would have water until they could escape.
 They patted the goats on the head, and opened the door to the stables, offering the animals their freedom if they wanted it.
 They said goodbye to Saint Nicholas and Saint Christopher.

 Loved by campers, guide dogs and horses alike, “The Baby Saints” were a welcome addition to camp when they joined the EHC family in April 2017.
 Camp site staff Janet and Donny Lay rescued the two pristinely white baby goats, dubbed Saint Christopher and Saint Nicholas, from the Goat Rescue of Sonoma County.
-The companion goats were the latest in a series of goat herds dating back nearly ten years, who contributed to our fire abatement efforts by keep the grassy fuel load down to keep camp safe and intact.
+They were the latest in a series of goat herds dating back nearly ten years, who contributed to our fire abatement efforts by keep the grassy fuel load down to keep camp safe and intact.
 They soon became much more, and our Enchanted Hills Facebook fans and hundreds of campers came to know them as unofficial mascots.

-The four-month-old goats quickly found a routine and became highly socialized, hanging with the horses from the Thacher School in the summer months and learning how to graze.
+The furry four-month-olds quickly found a routine and became highly socialized, hanging with the horses from the Thacher School in the summer months and learning how to graze.
 They’d call out to campers walking up the road, begging for some love and attention, or frolic with camp counselor Analisa’s guide dog Walten in the stable while she worked in the pasture with the horses.
 They came to love people so much that they sometimes needed to be shooed away from trying to enter the dining hall.

 When the horses left at the end of the summer, the goats were forlorn — but took to their jobs of grazing through the property and clearing away dense brambles and thickets.

-After evacuating, site staff hoped to return to gather more of their personal belongings after evacuation, but it was too late.
+After evacuating, site staff hoped to return to gather more of their personal belongings, but it was too late.
 Throughout the week, they watched from temporary lodgings throughout the Bay Area as satellite imagery showed a red patchwork moving closer and closer to camp, so that soon it was right on top of the property.
 Janet and the team panicked, worried about the loss of their beloved home, but also for the gnawing sensation that there were two living, loving creatures still stuck up on the mountain.

 On Thursday morning the fires had seemingly slackened and cooled and Janet woke up early, with new resolve.
 Frustrated by the road closures that blocked any entry for miles around our camp, she jumped online to see if anyone in the Napa area could get into EHC and help the goats.
 She discovered the Napa Community Animal Response Team (Napa CART) on Facebook and was relieved to discover that they were busy rescuing animals in the Napa area.
 She immediately started an email conversation that led to a few phone calls.
 She sent them a map of the property that indicated where the goats were likely to be found.